krzysztofradomski/mp/readme.md

 ## Development

+Note: nodemon seems not to work, need to manually restart server if relevant node files changed.
 To run the app, you need to install both server and client dependencies.
 Run

 ```bash